-The tubes are typically in place for a maximum of 7 days per count site.
-The information collected enables council to understand approximately how many vehicles are on our roads, which helps with planning new routes and scheduling maintenance.
+Traffic counters are typically in place for seven days per count site.
+The information collected enables Council to understand how many vehicles are on our roads, which helps with planning new routes and scheduling maintenance.

-When using the document, search for a street by selecting ''Ctrl” + “F” at the same time, a search box will appear at the top of the page, type in the street name and hit enter.
+To search for a particular street select 'Ctrl' + 'F' (control find) at the same time.
+That will bring up a search box at the top of the page.
+Type in the street name and select enter.

-As volume can vary along the length of a road, each road is broken down into sections, corresponding with intersecting side roads
+As volume can vary along the length of a road, most roads are broken into sections, corresponding with intersecting side roads.

-Councils Traffic Counting Strategy is part of our Transportation Asset Management Plan.
+Council's Traffic Counting Strategy, see the 'related documents', is part of our Transportation Asset Management Plan.

-More detailed analysis relating to existing traffic count data held by Council can be made available - charges apply.
+More detailed analysis of traffic count data held by Council can be made available, however charges apply.